German opposition leader Peer Steinbrück has sharply criticized Angela Merkel’s right-wing government for letting arms exports surge.

 “It’s a risky strategy,” the magazine wrote earlier this year, “and it also signifies a substantial departure from the nationwide consensus on German foreign policy.”

 Since the end of World War II, German society has been extremely demilitarized.
-Despite relatively high levels of defense spending, the German armed forces are limited in scope and even more limited in their prerogatives in warzones such as Afghanistan.
-The German public overwhelmingly opposed participation in the Iraq invasion in 2003 and has since turned against the mission in Afghanistan as well.
+Despite relatively high levels of defense spending, the German armed forces are limited in scope and even more limited in terms of what they are allowed to do.
+Germans overwhelmingly opposed participation in the Iraq War in 2003 and have since turned against the mission in Afghanistan.

 Merkel no longer wants to be responsible for major overseas military missions.
 She sees Afghanistan as proof that interventions in foreign countries usually fail.
 In the chancellor’s opinion, it is better and less dangerous to provide military support to one side in a given conflict.

-Finally, there’s an economic imperative for increasing weapons sales.
-As NATO countries cut back on their defense spending, the German arms industry has to find new markets if it is to remain among the most innovative in its field.
+Finally, there’s an economic imperative.
+As NATO countries cut back on their defense spending, the German arms industry has to find new markets.

-Whether Steinbrück’s Social Democrats will manage to force a change in policy is doubtful.
-His party and its natural coalition partner, the Green party, win a combined 43 percent of the votes in a recent ARD TV poll; more than Merkel’s conservatives but not enough to form a majority government.
-A “grand coalition” between the Christian and Social Democrats seems most likely.
-Merkel previously led such a government between 2005 and 2009.
+It is doubtful Steinbrück’s Social Democrats will manage to force a change in policy.
+His party and its natural coalition partner, the Greens, get a combined 43 percent support in a recent ARD TV poll — more than Merkel’s conservatives but not enough to form a majority government.